mcapuccini/MaRe/README.md

 Usage: Easy Map [options] inputPath outputPath

   --imageName <value>  Docker image name.
-  --command <value>    command to run inside the Docker container, e.g. 'rev /input > /output | tr -d \n'.
+  --command <value>    command to run inside the Docker container, e.g. 'rev /input > /output | tr -d "\n"'.
   --wholeFiles         if set, multiple input files will be loaded from an input directory.
 The command will executed in parallel, on the whole files.
 In contrast, when this is not set the file/files in input is/are splitted line by line, and the command is executed in parallel on each line of the file.
   --local              set to run in local mode (useful for testing purpose). inputPath            dataset input path.
 Must be a directory if wholeFiles is set.